wp-plugins/dandyid-services/readme.txt

 6. If your theme DOES NOT support widgets, place this piece of code in your sidebar code (e.g. sidebar.php):
    - &lt;?php if (function\_exists ('dandyIDServices\_buildTable')) { dandyIDServices_buildTable (); } ?&gt;

-7. Your DandyID online identities should appear as a list of clickable links your sidebar.
+7. Your DandyID online identities will appear as clickable links in your sidebar.

 == Frequently Asked Questions ==